Lesson 1: The Importance of Heritage RESPs

 Call a Heritage Rep today to learn more about RESP's and how they can work within your budget.
 Contact us.

-* Basic Canadian Education Savings Grant amount equal to 20% of yearly contributions, up to an annual maximum of $500 per eligible Beneficiary, with a lifetime maximum of $7,200.
+* Basic Canadian Education Savings Grant amount equal to 20% of yearly contributions, up to an annual maximum of $500 per eligible beneficiary, with a lifetime maximum of $7,200.

 * Certain conditions apply.
-See Prospectus for full details.
+See prospectus for full details.

-When the child is registered into a qualifying post secondary school, they will be eligible for payments from their RESP, which are known as Educational Assistance Payments (EAP).
+When the beneficiary is registered into a qualifying post secondary school, they will be eligible for payments from their RESP, which are known as Educational Assistance Payments (EAP).
 These payments must be claimed as income on their tax return.